 LU Press authors will not receive royalties for the first 1,000 copies sold.
 As few scholarly books achieve such sales figures (even at the major international presses), the question of royalties will usually never arise.
 If it does, royalties will be paid by LU Press, which will share the royalties paid by Manchester UP to LU Press with the author.
 The sums involved will be modest at the best of times.
 Publishing with a world-leading press normally generates negligible income for an author, whose earnings from the publisher’s receipts will be between 5 and 10 per cent depending on the number of copies sold.
 Hence, waiving royalties for the first 1,000 copies will not make much difference to the author while doing much to limit the publisher’s administrative expenses.

 In most cases, research libraries will buy a printed copy of a book even when it is published Open Access.
 If the book is reasonably priced, scholars who find they need it may well decide to purchase it for themselves, rather than keep consulting it online or making bulky printouts.

-Lund UP urges prospective authors to include funding for publication purposes when applying for external research grants.
+LU Press urges prospective authors to include funding for publication purposes when applying for external research grants.
 As a rough guide, a 100,000-word book may be expected to cost SEK 140,000 to translate; in the case of a manuscript originally written in English, expert language editing may be expected to cost SEK 40,000.
 Simultaneous Open-Access and print publication costs approx. SEK 90,000 for a book of that length.